These healthy chicken lettuce wraps are quick and easy to make, flavorful, and delicious!

 - Top with cilantro and enjoy!

-the Best Lettuce to use for Lettuce Wraps
+The Best Lettuce to use for Lettuce Wraps

 You can use any green leaf lettuce that you like, but popular lettuces for lettuce wraps include bibb lettuce, hearts of romaine, butterhead lettuce, and green leaf lettuce.